 Another study showed that red and white wine were effective in controlling the growth of several strains of streptococci bacteria that are involved in tooth decay, and some cases of sore throat.
 “Overall, our findings seem to indicate that wine can act as an effective antimicrobial agent against the tested pathogenic oral streptococci and might be active in caries and upper respiratory tract pathologies prevention,” (Gabriella Gazzani July Journal of Agricultural and Food Chemistry.)

 Then there is the matter of sulfites.
-Sulfites exist in nature and are also naturally contained in or even added to preserve a very long list of many common foods, including wine, cheese, yogurt and other processed dairy, bread and baked goods, tortillas, dried fruits, dried spices, shellfish, dried seafood, canned, bottled, or frozen fruits and juices, jams and jellies, tofu and other soy protein products, packaged pasta or rice mixes, etc..
+Sulfites exist in nature and are also naturally contained in or even added to preserve a very long list of many common foods, including wine, cheese, yogurt and other processed dairy, bread and baked goods, tortillas, dried fruits, dried spices, shellfish, like frozen lobster, crab and shrimp, dried seafood, canned, bottled, or frozen fruits and juices, jams and jellies, tofu and other soy protein products, packaged pasta or rice mixes, etc..
 The human body actually produces about 1 gram of sulfites daily.
 According to the USDA, Foods may legally contain sulfites at levels ranging from 6 to 600 parts per million.
 The legal maximum for wine is 350 ppm, but the average content in premium wine is under 40 ppm.
 White wines are generally higher in sulfites than red wines.
 Inexpensive wines generally have higher sulfur content than expensive wines.
 There are no wines that are entirely sulfite-free, even those labeled “organic”.

 6 Reasons Why a Little Glass of Wine Each Day May Do You Good